Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Unsealed Spellbook  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/UnsealedSpellbook.png" Align=left width=20% height=20%>

 At the end of a long rest you gain a [Summoner Spells](https://github.com/Sebastianhju/Runeterra-5e/blob/main/Rules/SummonerSpells.md) for that day, if you dont use them before you take your next long rest it vanishes.
 First you roll a d6, if you roll a 6 you can select your summoner spells gained.
 If you roll lower, you must roll a 1d10 to determine you summoner spell according to the table below.

-Whenever you take a short rest, you can roll to regain one summoner spell.
-You cannot get the same summoner spell that you´ve already gained in this way.
-If you were to gain a summoner spell you´ve already gained this long rest, you instead gain nothing and cant use this feature again until you finish a long rest.
+To determine if you can select your summoner spell gained you must hit a 4 or higher at level 5, 2 or higher at level 9, you always choose at level 13 and above.

 You gain an additional summoner spell at the end of your long rests at level 5, 9, and 13.

-To determine if you can select your summoner spell gained you must hit a 4 or higher at level 5, 2 or higher at level 9, you always choose at level 13.

 At level 17 you gain all summoner spells whenever you finish a long rest.

+To determine if you can select your summoner spell gained you must hit a 4 or higher at level 5, 2 or higher at level 9, you always choose at level 13 and above.

 |1d10 Roll|Summoner Spell|-|1d10 Roll|Summoner Spell|
 |---|---|---|---|---|